maker0101/Todoist_Clone/README.md

 What would you recommend in situations like these.
 Leave argument in and have pure functions, or remove argument and have less code?

-### 4. Which State Management Library should I learn
+### 4. Which State Management Library should I learn first

 I'm slowly feeling the pain and limitations of React regarding state management.